 Round 1 is underway in the Design Contest.

-Round 2 launched in April of 2021, and is open to new competitors.
+Round 2 launched in April of 2021, and is underway in the Teaming Contest.

 Follow the prize to be updated on future dates and the official rules.